xrfr/xrfr.github.io/_notes/code/python/2023-03-07-python-dataclasses.md

 # Introduction

-Python `dataclasses` are the bomb.
-When modeling some data next time in Python, try using the `dataclasses` library, which is available from Python 3.7.
-Not only are they fast, they come with a bunch of features that make them incredibly powerful.
-They aren't perfect, and we'll go over some of their shortcomings below, but you'll find them to be an invaluable part of your Python toolkit.
+Python `dataclasses` are great.
+Available from Python 3.7,  not only are they fast but also incredibly powerful.
+While they do have their shortcomings, they're an invaluable part of my Python toolkit.

 # Basics